-Italian president calls in ex-IMF official as investors take fright
+Italian president puts nation on path to fresh elections

 However, Salvini later dismissed Di Maio’s call.
 “We need to keep cool.
 Some things cannot be done in the throes of anger...
 I don’t want to talk about impeachment,” he told Radio Capital.

-“In new elections, the radicals will likely rail even more loudly than before against Italy’s pro-European ‘establishment’,” said Holger Schmieding, chief economist at Berenberg bank.
-“Especially the League may frame a new election as a de facto referendum on Italy’s role in Europe.”

-Demanding an immediate ballot, Salvini told followers on Facebook: “It won’t be an election, it will be a referendum between Italy and those on the outside who want us to be a servile, enslaved nation on our knees.”

-Reporting by Crispian Balmer and Steve Scherer; Additional reporting by Giuseppe Fonte, Massimiliano di Giorgio, Giselda Vagnoni, Stefano Bernabei, Stephen Jewkes, Valentina Za, Giulia Segreti and Abhinav Ramnarayan; Editing by Alison Williams and David Stamp
+Reporting by Crispian Balmer, Massmiliano Di Giorgio and Steve Scherer; Additional reporting by Giuseppe Fonte, Massimiliano di Giorgio, Giselda Vagnoni, Stefano Bernabei, Stephen Jewkes, Valentina Za and Giulia Segreti; Editing by Alison Williams and David Stamp